R&D Manager with international experience: Barbara Jucker’s story

 I’d like to develop a range of hybrid products which can also keep pace with the challenges of tomorrow.
 My aim is for us to be major league players in terms of performance, price and above all when it comes to environmental friendliness and safety.

-We hope Barbara Jucker continues to enjoy exciting developments in the area of hybrids and look forward to future collaboration in our Centres of Excellence.
+We hope Barbara Jucker continues to enjoy exciting developments in the area of hybrids and look forward to future collaboration in our technology centres.